 Trim Paint Calculator

-Trim paint comes in quarts for a reason — you rarely need a full gallon.
+Trim paint is sold in small containers because you rarely need a lot.
 Enter your room dimensions and which components you're painting.
-We'll size the quart count exactly.
+We'll size the order exactly.

 Advanced options